JohnPaulHernandezAlcala/steam-games/README.md

 * Had peak concurrent players yesterday
 * Does Have an Old userscore
 * Does Not Have an Old userscore
-* Top Voted Tag as Indie'
+* Top Voted Tag as Indie

 With this model and our total analysis, we can produce three business recommendations: